duniter/duniter/doc/Protocol.md

 * *INTEGER_PART* return the integer part of a number
 * *FIRST* return the first element in a list of values matching the given condition
 * *REDUCE* merges a set of elements into a single one, by extending the non-null properties from each record into the resulting record.
+* *REDUCE_BY* merges a set of elements into a new set, where each new element is the reduction of the first set sharing a given key.

 > If there is no elements, all its properties are `null`.